blaze/blaze/README.md

 <img src="https://raw.github.com/ContinuumIO/blaze/master/docs/source/svg/numpy_plus.png">
 </p>

-Our goal is to allow easy expression of low level computation kernels ( C, Fortran, Numba ) and data transformations on large datasets.
+Our goal is to allow easy composition of low level computation kernels ( C, Fortran, Numba ) to form complex data transformations on large datasets.

 In Blaze computations are described in a high-level language ( Python ) but executed on a low-level runtime outside of Python.
 Allowing the easy mapping of high-level expertise to data while not sacrificing low-level performance.
-Blaze aims to bring Python and Blaze into the massively multicore arena, allowing it to able to leverage many CPU and GPU cores across computers, virtual machines and cloud services.
+Blaze aims to bring Python and NumPy into the massively-multicore arena, allowing it to able to leverage many CPU and GPU cores across computers, virtual machines and cloud services.

 <p align="center" style="padding: 20px">
 <img src="https://raw.github.com/ContinuumIO/blaze/master/docs/source/svg/codepush.png">
 </p>

-The general parallelization and distributed scheduling problem is extremely difficult and under active research we do not aim to solve all the scheduling problems associated with parallel and distributed scheduling.
-Instead of solving the problem in its full generality aim to provide a compact set of abstractions to express general transformations between code and data as well as a framework for expressing distributed computations.
+The general parallelization and distributed scheduling problem is extremely difficult and under active research, as such we do not aim to solve the problem in its full generality.
+We aim to provide a compact set of abstractions and types to express general transformations between code and data in addition to a framework for exploring distributed computations.

 Simultaneously, in reality most analysts and scientific-computing users